PierreSenellart/provsql/doc/TODO/safe-query-optimisation-plan.md

   no extra code needed; recursion into branches plus per-row `independent` evaluation suffices.

+The FD-aware extensions (see the *Safe-Query Rewriter* dev-doc section in `doc/source/dev/query-rewriting.rst` and inline comments in `src/safe_query.c`) layer additional acceptance on top of the base detector:

+- Constant-selection elimination (`apply_constant_selection_fd_pass`):
+  pre-pass that propagates `Var = Const` literals through the equijoin-closure union-find and drops the redundant equijoin conjuncts, so constant-pinned atoms route through the multi-component path and factor out at the top.
+- Primary-key / NOT-NULL UNIQUE FDs: a separate per-backend cache (`provsql_lookup_relation_keys` in `src/provsql_utils.c`) scans `pg_constraint`, joins `pg_index`, and verifies NOT-NULL on every UNIQUE column.
+The detector applies each FD once and tags non-key columns' classes as FD-determined inside the relation.
+- Deterministic-relation transparency: relations with no `provsql` column and no metadata are tagged FD-determined on every class, modelling Gatterbauer & Suciu 2015's dissociation argument.
+  Soundness guards on `pg_class.relkind = 'r'` and `has_superclass = false`.
+- FD-aware atom-set hierarchicality (`fd_aware_mode`): when no single class touches every atom under the raw count but the FD-reduced atom-sets are pairwise nested-or-disjoint, the detector emits a per-atom local-root anchor (with a fallback for atoms whose every anchored class is FD-determined) and the rewriter produces a multi-anchor shape.
+- PK-unifiable self-joins (`try_pk_self_join_unification`): a
+  pre-pass before `is_safe_query_candidate` that collapses same-relid RTE groups whose PK / NOT-NULL UNIQUE columns are all equated through the union-find closure into a single survivor, renumbering Vars and RangeTblRefs through `safe_unify_remap_mutator`.
+- Disjoint-constant self-joins (`try_disjoint_constant_self_join_split`):
+  certifies same-relid groups whose `Var = Const` predicates on the same column have provably distinct literals (via `datumIsEqual`) in a `Bitmapset`; `is_safe_query_candidate` consults the set and skips the shared-relid bail for those relids.

 **Pinned bails** (regression-tested as deferred):

 - The "bridge case" — a partial-coverage class spanning multiple